-To the knowledge of the County Attorney, Theodore E. Baker, Bridgeton, New Jersey, there is no litigation of any nature now pending or threatened, restraining or enjoining the issuance or the delivery of the Bonds or the Note, or the levy or the collection of any taxes to pay the principal of or the interest on the Bonds or the Note, or in any manner questioning the authority or the proceedings for the issuance of the Bonds or the Note or for the levy or the collection of taxes, or contesting the corporate existence or the boundaries of the County or the title of any of the present officers.
+To the knowledge of the County Attorney, Theodore E. Baker, Bridgeton, New Jersey, there is no litigation of any nature now pending or threatened, restraining or enjoining the issuance or the delivery of the Bonds, or the levy or the collection of any taxes to pay the principal of or the interest on the Bonds, or in any manner questioning the authority or the proceedings for the issuance of the Bonds or for the levy or the collection of taxes, or contesting the corporate existence or the boundaries of the County or the title of any of the present officers.
 Moreover, to the knowledge of the County Attorney, no litigation is presently pending or threatened that, in the opinion of the County Attorney, would have a material adverse impact on the financial condition of the County if adversely decided.